Mdriyaz007/chennai-house-price-prediction/README.md

 This project is done by Mohamed Riyaz.k and Nithish kumar.M from KLN college of engineering.

-Predicting house prices with catboost algorithm
+Predicting house prices with different Machine learning algorithms.

 In this project we are using different types of algorithms.

 1)XGBOOST